couchbase/couchnode/deps/lcb/README.markdown

 It communicates with the cluster and speaks the relevant protocols necessary to connect to the cluster and execute data operations.

+## Support and Feedback

+If you find an issue, please file it in [our JIRA issue tracker](https://couchbase.com/issues/browse/CCBC).
+Also you are always welcome on [our forum](https://forums.couchbase.com/c/c-sdk) and [Discord](https://discord.com/invite/sQ5qbPZuTh).

 ## Features

 * Can function as either a synchronous or asynchronous library